findus1994/DevOps2018/README.md

 1. Either clone og download the ZIP file.
 2. Navigate to folder and run: `mvn clean install` in your terminal.
 3. Start the Spring application.
-4. Go to the [Swagger](http://localhost:8080/api/swagger-ui.html) page in your web browser.
-5. Test the different requests presentet on this page.
+4. Test the different requests presentet on this page.